SaucedCODER/djangoEmployeeManagementProject/CONTRIBUTING.md

 Thank you for your interest in contributing to the Employee Management System.
 Your contributions are highly valued.

-## Code of Conduct

-Please review our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.
-Be respectful and follow the guidelines to create a positive and inclusive environment.

 ## How to Contribute

 1. Fork the repository.